Ada-Developers-Academy/LLL-Advanced-Data-Structures-Trees/linear-ds/discussion_questions.md

     - What are the time and space complexities of `push` and `pop`?
     - Does an array-based stack leak memory like an array-based queue?

+## Priority Queues

+Imagine that each element in our queue data structure comes with a priority.
+When we dequeue an element, instead of the oldest element we want to get the one with the highest priority.
+If there's a tie then the oldest tied element should be dequeued.
+Iteration should also proceed in priority order.

+We might call such a data structure a **priority queue**.

+Priority queues are useful in all sorts of real-world situations, including process scheduling and pathfinding.
+They're so important that we'll dedicate an entire week to them later in the course!

+Based on what we know now, how might we implement a priority queue?
+What would the time and space complexities of various operations be?

 ## Extra

 These questions aren't very practical, but they are interesting!
 Borrowed from _Introduction to Algorithms_ by Cormen et al.